Crissal1995/automsr/README.md

 Wether the environment is using a chromedriver executable found in PATH (`local`), or a Selenium hub listening on a port, default 4444 (`remote`).

-On a Docker setup, the environment should be `remote`.

 Defaults to `local`.

 #### headless